History Of Arabica Coffee — From Ethiopia & Yemen To The World

 Origin Story: Ethiopia & Yemen

-Arabica Coffee Spreads Across Continents
+Arabica Spreads Across Continents

-How Historical Pathways Shaped Varieties & Flavor
+How Pathways Shaped Varieties & Flavor

 | Lineage | Where It Spread | Typical Cup Traits |